 - Right to respect for private and family life (Article 8)

 - Freedom of thought, belief and religion (Article 9)

 - Freedom of assembly and association (article 11)

 - Protection from discrimination in respect of rights and freedom under the HRA (Article 14)

-If you have a complaint or suggestion about Rethink’s handling of personal data then please contact Rudolph Botha.
+If you have a complaint or suggestion about Rethink’s handling of personal data then please contact the appointed DPO.
 Alternatively you can contact the ICO directly on 0303 123 1113 or at https://ico.org.uk/global/contact-us/email/